 - Prioritize and create strategies to mitigate risks and opportunities identified.

 - And disclose them voluntarily to its investors (see my article about sustainability reporting)

 Increasing transparency makes markets more efficient and economies more stable and resilient.— Michael R. Bloomberg, Chair –

-The reality is a different story and the report still doesn’t precise which scenarios to use.
+The reality is a different story and the report still doesn’t specify which scenarios to use.